Return to the tutorial menu.

 Young women who are pregnant and who smoke put their fetuses at increased risk for decreased birth weight, premature birth, placental abruption, and perinatal mortality.
 The risk for spontaneous abortion is increased with maternal smoking.
 Fetal deaths late in gestation are increased in mothers who smoke.
 There is a 4% increase in risk for death during infancy for every 10 cigarettes the mother smoked per day during pregnancy.
 (Salihu and Wilson, 2007)

-The abuse of alcohol contributes to many deaths per year in the United States.
+The abuse of alcohol contributes to many deaths per year worldwide.
 One of the most common drug overdoses leading to death is ingestion of a large amount of alcohol.

 Chronic alcoholism leads to liver disease.
 Liver disease can be manifested as fatty change.
 Excessive alcohol ingestion over many years can lead to micronodular cirrhosis.
 A cirrhotic liver leads to portal hypertension and the complication of bleeding esophageal varices with massive, life-threatening gastrointestinal hemorrhage.
 There is also an increased risk for hepatocellular carcinoma arising in a cirrhotic liver.